 Travel to South America, and you’ll understand the instant appeal of this vast continent.
-It’s an artist’s dream: the mountains of the Andes, the atacama desert of Chile, the ranches and vineyards of Argentina, the rainforests of Colombia, and the beach resorts of Costa Rica.
-These picturesque Latin America countries are some of the safest countries to visit!
+It’s an artist’s dream: the mountains of the Andes, the Atacama desert of Chile, the ranches and vineyards of Argentina, the rainforests of Colombia, and the beach resorts of Costa Rica.
+These picturesque Latin American countries are some of the safest countries to visit!

 Unfortunately, popular opinion has long held Latin America as dangerous and embroiled in drug wars.
 In the past, this bleak perception of Latin America may have been accurate, but a lot has progressed since then.
 There are numerous countries in South America with almost no crime rate and even lower crime rates than the developed world.